RaleighZ/statnlp_fundamental_reading/Notes/4. CNN for nlp/GNN/GNN.md

-Here is a demostration of 3X3 convolution on grid data and the udpate:
+Here is a demostration of 3X3 convolution on grid data and the udpate [1]:

 ## ![cnn-motivation](figs/cnn-motivation.png)

-What if our data looks like this? such as data from social networks, word-wild-web, knowledge graphs, telecommunication network.
+What if our data looks like this [1] ? such as data from social networks, word-wild-web, knowledge graphs, telecommunication network.
 Can we still use RNN or CNN as a convolution operator?

 ![gnn-motivation2](figs/gnn-motivation2.png)